Follow these steps to protect your child from injury.

 - Watch your kids closely at the pool and beach.
 Follow these tips for safe swimming.

 - Make sure your kids wear a life jacket when boating.
-Use life jackets that are approved by the U.S. Coast Guard.
+Use life jackets that fit well and are approved by the U.S. Coast Guard.
 Find out how to choose the right life jacket.

 Get more tips to protect your kids from drowning.

-Keep medicine and cleaning products out of your child’s reach.
+Keep medicines and cleaning products out of your child’s reach.